Leave this site

 3.5 Key roles for Speedwatch community partners that might be the responsibility of one or more individuals, include:

-3.6 An application for assistance and guidance in starting a Speedwatch scheme can be made to CSW Support by any representative of a recognised community group.
-CSW Support will assist where practicable in the establishment of a scheme and advise on any available funding sources but it is not able to offer direct financial support.
+3.6 An application for assistance and guidance in starting a Speedwatch scheme can be made to the Community Speedwatch team by any representative of the community.
+CSW Support will assist where practicable in the establishment of a scheme and advise on any available funding sources, but it is not able to offer direct financial support.

 3.7 Speedwatch observations are only to be made at specified roadside locations.
 To be specified, a site must be risk assessed by Kent Police and a site specification sheet produced and documented on www.communityspeedwatch.org.